BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 big.LITTLE is an heterogeneous configuration of CPU cores on the same die and memory regions.
 The big cores have higher clock frequencies and are generally more powerful  than the LITTLE cores, which creates a multi-core processor that suites a dynamic workload more than clock scaling.
 Tasks can migrate to the most appropriate core, and unused cores can be powered down.
-CPUs can be considered accelerators since many heterogenous configurations including the SW26010 and big.LITTLE devices, have side cores, which, with careful work scheduling, can accelerate workloads and achieve high FLOPs.
+CPUs can be considered accelerators since many heterogeneous configurations including the SW26010 and big.LITTLE devices, have side cores, which, with careful work scheduling, can accelerate workloads and achieve high FLOPs.
+Additionally, the heterogeneous configuration of side cores on modern CPUs presents a similar set of work-scheduling problems, that occur on other accelerators, primarily, these cores need to be given the appropriate work to ensure good system performance.

 Graphics Processing Units (GPU) were originally designed to accelerate manipulating computer graphics and image processing, which is achieved by having circuit designs to apply the same operation to many values at once.
 This highly parallel structure makes them suitable for applications which involve processing large blocks of data.